bluehabit/BlogPosts/CSS/flexbox.md

 To get started using Flexbox layout use the CSS property `display: flex` or `display: inline-flex`.
 Setting this property on the *parent* element will cause all its child elements to inherit the flex property.

+### Important!

+The default for flex is row and nowrap so just setting the display to flex will work.

 ```
 .flexbox-container{
   display: flex;